abhaynikam/boring_generators/README.md

 - Install SimpleForm: `rails generate boring:simple_form:install --css_framework=<css_framework>`
 - Install Devise: `rails generate boring:devise:install`

+**If you have Boring generators installed on your system, you can use it this way:**

+    $ boring generate boring:simple_form:install --css_framework=<css_framework>

+You can also use the alias `boring g`

+    $ boring g boring:pry:install

+To see available commands:

+    $ boring help

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.